3Kmfi6HP/tg-pm-bot/README.md

 # tg-pm-bot
-respond to any telegram private messages
+respond to any telegram private messages with ai chatbot